Is Trump a sociopath?

 Word salad is not an “official” trait of antisocial personality disorder.

-Word salad is a mixture of old stories, accusation, excuses and plain nonsense that you are most likely to encounter when you have have managed to cornered a sociopath.
+Word salad is a mixture of old stories, accusations, excuses and plain nonsense that you are most likely to encounter when you cornered a sociopath with evidence of their wrongdoings.

 When that happens, the sociopath has lost his manipulation edge and is now struggling to reclaim it.